v-zhuravlev/zabbix-syslog/README.md

 Features include:
-- ip to host resolutions are cached to minimize the number of Zabbix API queries
+- IP to host resolutions are cached to minimize the number of Zabbix API queries
 - zabbix_sender here is in a form of a perl function, so no cli zabbix_sender tool is required

 ## Map context menu